odinuv/web/articles/javascript/ajax.md

 {% include /articles/javascript/ajax/calculate.php %}
 {% endhighlight %}

+{: .note}
+You can check the functionality of this script by calling e.g. `http://host.com/calculate.php?a=5&b=8`.
+Of course you can add two numbers directly in JavaScript, just pretend that we are calling some super-special function that needs to be performed on the server.

 And we need a JavaScript to talk with backend and deliver results into HTML page.
 The JavaScript code simply opens HTTP connection using GET method to `calculate.php` script with correct query parameters and waits for its response.
 If everything goes smooth, PHP returns HTTP code 200 and JSON data that can be parsed by JavaScript's